top of page

 Over the next five years, lasting success came after a man-made bund wall was erected at the southern breach of the harbour, allowing for the current to flow once more through only the northern channel.
 Volunteers work with the Mangawhai Harbour Restoration Society and have planted over 100,000 native sand-dune plants to stabilise the shifing sand and restore the wildlife refuge.

-Watch Perry Trotter's THE BIG DIG video here.
-With thanks to Mangawhai Museum.
+Watch THE BIG DIG video here.

 THEY DARED THE IMPOSSIBLE A Story of Struggle by Volunteers to Restore the Harbour at Mangawhai by B.C.
 Ross is available to purchase at Mangawhai Museum.